WildCodeSchool/p2-g4-sept21-lille-react-cocktails/README.md

 It references more than 700 cocktails.

-Each one has his recipe to make the best cocktails.
+Each one has it's recipe to make the best cocktails.

 Feel free to ask any questions